-FEDERAL AND OTHER RESOURCES -- LMDC proposes to allocate up to \$7,000,000 for the Economic Development Program.
+FEDERAL AND OTHER RESOURCES-- LMDC proposes to allocate up to \$7,000,000 for a Lower Manhattan Economic Development Program.

-TOTAL ESTIMATED COST -- The total estimated cost for this activity as outlined in this Partial Action Plan is up to \$7,000,000.
+TOTAL ESTIMATED COST--The total estimated cost for this activity as outlined in this Partial Action Plan is up to \$7,000,000.